yotamfe/defect-realizability-solver/README.md

 This program generates a random material of the C2 or C6 class, as defined in the associated manuscript.
-The material has a given dislocation density, or probability of having a dislocation at any given grid point.
+The material has a given defect density, or probability of having a defect at any given grid point.
 The program then attempts to find a realization of the material using a SAT solver.
 Here, we include instructions for installing and running the program.

 ## Requirements
 The program requires Python and git.